Pups being started at our home over the years

 How much are your Started Pups and what all is included?

-$4500. ($5000 in SoCal) A healthy pup, it's gentle training, all shots, examinations and micro-chip, a crate, bed, The Dog Father's Perfect Dog training dvds with training collar and leads, "door bells", favorite toys, and a 26 month written health guarantee.
+$5000 ($5500 in SoCal) both includes California Sales Tax.
+(Yes, we pay sales tax.)
+A healthy pup, it's gentle training, all shots, examinations and micro-chip, a crate, bed, The Dog Father's Perfect Dog training dvds with training collar and leads, "door bells", favorite toys, and a 26 month written health guarantee.

 What does the pup learn?